jingcaiguo/jingcaiguo.github.io/_pages/about.md

 I am generally interested in **Machine Learning** and **Artificial Intelligence** in **Edges**, with an ultimate goal of building a **Generalized Intelligent Paradigm** that can be learned from **Limited Resources** in terms of **Data**, **Computing Capability**, or **Both**, and some of their derivative **Applications** that are beneficial from theory to practice.
 Some specific topics include zero/few-shot learning, federated/distributed learning, model compression, representation learning, and the deployment/training of foundation models on edges.
 Our works are published in prestigious venues in artificial intelligence and its interdisciplinary topics, including AAAI, CVPR, IJCAI, ICLR, ACM-MM, USENIX-ATC, ICME, ICASSP, ICDCS, TNNLS, TPAMI, TMM, TC, NN, etc. As the PI, I have secured several external grants like **GRF** from the **Hong Kong RGC**, **Young Scientists Fund** from the **NSFC**, **Fundamental Research Funds for the Central Universities**, and one internal grant from PolyU.
 If you are interested in any of these topics, please feel free to e-mail me!

-I am currently serving as **Associate Editor** for IEEE Open Journal of the Computer Society (IEEE OJ-CS), **Guest Editor** for IEEE Transactions on Computational Social Systems (IEEE TCSS), and have served as **Publicity Co-Chair** for the 41st IEEE International Symposium on Reliable Distributed Systems (SRDS 2022).
-I regularly serve as **PC Member** and/or **Reviewer** for prestigious conferences, including AAAI, CVPR, NeurIPS, ACM-MM, ICML, ICCV, ICME, ICASSP, ECCV, etc., and a series of IEEE transactions and journals such TNNLS, TMM, TMC, TKDE, TSUSC, JSAC, IoT-J, etc. I am a **Panel Reviewer** for the Young Scientists Fund of the National Natural Science Foundation of China (NSFC).
+I am currently serving as **Associate Editor** for IEEE Open Journal of the Computer Society (IEEE OJ-CS) and **Guest Editor** for IEEE Transactions on Computational Social Systems (IEEE TCSS).
+I have served as **Publicity Co-Chair** for the 41st IEEE International Symposium on Reliable Distributed Systems (SRDS 2022), and haved served as **Area Chair** and/or **Session Chair** for prestigious conferences like ICML, ACM-MM, ICME, and VTC.
+Besides, I also regularly serve as **PC Member** and/or **Reviewer** for AAAI, CVPR, NeurIPS, ACM-MM, ICML, ICCV, ICME, ICASSP, ECCV, etc., and a series of IEEE transactions and journals such TNNLS, TMM, TMC, TKDE, TSUSC, JSAC, IoT-J, etc. I am a **Panel Reviewer** for the Young Scientists Fund of the National Natural Science Foundation of China (NSFC).
 I am a member of IEEE and CCF.
 I was the recipient of RGC-HKPFS in 2017.

 <span class='anchor' id='education'></span>
 # 🎓 Education